Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Louisiana Stats and Trends

-- Louisiana has two wins against the spread in seven games this season.
+- Thus far this year Louisiana has two wins against the spread.

-- The Ragin' Cajuns have yet to cover the spread this season when favored by 20.5 points or more.
+- This season, the Ragin' Cajuns are winless against the spread when entering a game as a favorite of 21 points or more.

 - Louisiana's games this year have eclipsed the over/under one time in seven opportunities (14.3%).

-- Louisiana is 2-0 against the spread and 2-0 overall this season when the team records more than 33.9 points.
+- When Louisiana scores more than 33.9 points, it is 2-0 against the spread and 2-0 overall.

-- When Louisiana totals more than 423.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Louisiana picks up more than 423.7 yards, the team is 2-1 against the spread and 3-0 overall.

 - This year, the Ragin' Cajuns have seven turnovers, four fewer than the Bobcats have takeaways (11).